 \subsection{Perplexity of Detoxified Texts}

-To examine the quality of the generated texts, perplexity (PPL) is frequently used as an automatic evaluation measure of fluency.
+To examine the quality of the generated texts, perplexity (PPL) is frequently used as an automatic evaluation measure of fluency (refer Appendix ~\ref{appendix:teminology} for more details).
 However, since strong detoxification methods may generate texts that largely disagree with ones in the test dataset (i.e. generating non-toxic continuation for toxic prompts), higher PPL is somewhat inevitable.
 As shown in Table~\ref{table:ppl}, our model generates around twice more non-toxic continuations from toxic prompts with as much as 46.75\% reduced toxicity compared to baselines, but yields 109.05\% higher PPL compared to that of DExperts.
 However, the increased PPL mostly results from generating incoherent text sequences to avoid toxic language generation for toxic prompts, and the increased PPL does not necessarily imply that the quality of the generated texts is degraded.
-This is clearly shown from the results in the human study (Figure~\ref{fig:human}) in the next subsection, in which the participants ranked the fluency of the language generated by our method higher, while its toxicity as lower.
+This is clearly shown by the results of the human study (Figure~\ref{fig:human}), where the participants ranked the fluency of the language generated by our method higher, while its toxicity lower.